Decision Making

 Avoiding useless strategies while acknowledging the importance of identifying helpful ones is wise.
 It is also important to be mindful of the successful outcomes of ineffective processes.

-Conversation between A and B about how the importance to avoid useless strategies
+Conversation between A and B about the importance of avoiding useless strategies

 A: Alright, listen up folks!